alexmosc/deep_q_trading/README.md

 with the command install.packages('TTR', dependencies = T).

-Installing keras for R is a litle different but should also be easy; refer to a manual: https://keras.rstudio.com/.
+Installing keras for R is a little different, but should typically be easy; refer to a manual: https://keras.rstudio.com/.

 After you are done with the packages, run main.R script.
 Default parameters will use a generated signal timeseries and training will last for 5000 iterations.